 Star avoids dealing with her emotions.
 And based on her hiccups with dark magic, her bottled-up feelings manifest in dangerous ways.
 Maybe Glossaryck is trying to get her to face her raw self, so that she doesn’t end up like Queen Eclipsa.
 Or, maybe by pushing her to the edge the opposite will happen and she will end up just like her many-great grandmother.

 Baby was definitely an interesting episode.
 Queen Butterfly sends a magic being to evaluate Star’s progression in her training.
-Without the guidance of Glossaryck and the Book of Spells, Star’s mother is concerned over her advancement in magic.
+Without the guidance of Glossaryck or the Book of Spells, Star’s mother is concerned over her advancement in magic.

 The final portion of the evaluation is based on Star’s ability to bring Baby an apple from across the room using only her magic.